 "Over these houses, over these streets, hangs a pall of fear.
 Fear of a new kind of violence which is terrorizing the city."

 "Yes - gangs of old ladies attacking defenseless, fit young men."A lot of comedy comes from switching around expectations.
 This trope is about a specific kind, where roles are reversed.
 But unlike "Freaky Friday" Flip, Prince and Pauper, and Swapped Roles, no explanation or justification is given, and it's as though this situation was always this way.
 The comedy is more about the absurdity of it all, than what happens to the characters.
 Let's say hypothetically, a princess, wearing in full regalia (Pimped-Out Dress, tiara and ermine-lined cape) walks down a hallway one way, while her servant, in a French maid outfit, walks the other way, carrying some food.
 The princess bumps into the maid, causing the food to fall on the maid, but the princess begs for forgiveness and tries to wipe off the maid's dress, while the maid hysterically snaps at the princess for being clumsy, and complains about how much her dress cost.
 Occasionally this trope is used for drama and/or Satire, where the situation is meant to be thought-provoking instead of funny.
-Compare Opposite Day, Persecution Flip.
+Compare Opposite Day, Persecution Flip, Russian Reversal.
 Super Trope of Gender Flip.

 open/close all folders

 - A 1970 Smokey Bear PSA involves a family of bears having a picnic in front of a human family's suburban home, taking apart their fence for firewood and letting the campfire burn when they leave.

 Announcer: You wouldn't want bears to be careless with fire in your home.
 So don't be careless in theirs.